jobovy/apogee/README.rst

 	   *similar to dr12/*

-**The apogee package will automatically attempt to download most of the data files, so provided you have setup APOGEE_DATA and APOGEE_REDUX, you will not have to download data files yourself to get started.** If you have access to proprietary data, you have to setup a .netrc file with the correct login credentials (see `here
+**The apogee package will automatically attempt to download most of the data files, so provided you have setup SDSS_LOCAL_SAS_MIRROR and APOGEE_REDUX, you will not have to download data files yourself to get started.** If you have access to proprietary data, you have to setup a .netrc file with the correct login credentials (see `here